 Other Sources of Funding

-In addition, also check out the following sources of funding on Payment:
+In addition, also check out additional sources of funding, such as:

 - Tuition Assistance Plan